HMS Queen Elizabeth (1913): Interwar period

 On 15 November 1918, representatives of the German Empire signed the terms of the armistice with the Allies on board the Queen Elizabeth.
 On 26 July 1924 she took part in the annual fleet review off Spithead and on 1 November 1924 was detached to the Mediterranean Fleet to replace the Iron Duke as flagship.
 She was then replaced as flagship by Warspite in May 1926 and decommissioned in Portsmouth for refit.
 After the refit, which lasted until December 1927, she was recommissioned as flagship of the Mediterranean Fleet on 2 January 1928 and visited Istanbul in October 1929.
 From November 1929 to May 1930 she underwent another overhaul at Portsmouth.
-In July of the same year, she was detached to Alexandria with Ramilies to support local troops during the uprising by the Waft Party.
+In July of the same year, she was detached to Alexandria with Ramillies to support local troops during the uprising by the Waft Party.
 From November 1932 to March 1933, the ship was overhauled in Portsmouth and took part in the fleet review off Spithead on 16 July 1935 during the 25th anniversary of George V's throne jubilee.
 She was also in Alexandria during the Abyssinia Crisis and took part in the fleet review marking the coronation of George VI off Spithead on 19 May 1937.

 During the 1930s she participated in the non-intervention blockade during the Spanish Civil War.